SynAgent: Generalizable Cooperative Humanoid Manipulation via Solo-to-Cooperative Agent Synergy: Supplementary Material

 \subsubsection{Motion Control}

 Complementing the aggregated results presented in the main paper, Table~\ref{tab: control detail} provides a granular performance breakdown for each of the 25 individual object geometries.
 Consistent with the trends observed in Table~\ref{tab: control}, our framework demonstrates superior control capabilities and robust geometric generalization, significantly outperforming the CooHOI baseline, even on the box-transport tasks for which CooHOI was specifically optimized.
-Furthermore, the detailed ablation results highlight the architectural advantage of explicitly encoding spatial constraints. specifically, the Ours-2 variant, which augments the latent vector concatenation with the Interaction Graph, yields higher performance metrics than the standard configuration.
-This evidence confirms that providing the decoder with precise spatial relationship cues is essential for enhancing the model's ability to execute stable and accurate trajectory-conditioned manipulation across diverse object shapes.